Terms and Conditions

 A deed poll issued by Deed Poll Office will be accepted as documentary evidence of a change of name by any U.K. government department (including HM Passport Office and the DVLA), any U.K. public agency, public corporation or other public body, any U.K. company or organisation, and any British diplomatic mission overseas.

-When it happens that anyone doubts the authenticity of one of our deed polls, it is normally due to staff being uninformed as to the legal requirements of a deed poll, and it is our policy to support our clients and liaise with the body in question until the deed poll has been accepted.
+When it happens that anyone doubts the authenticity of one of our deed polls, it is normally because of staff being uninformed as to the legal requirements of a deed poll, and it is our policy to support our clients and liaise with the body in question until the deed poll has been accepted.

 If it ever happens that one of our deed polls is not accepted by any U.K. government department, any U.K. public agency, public corporation or other public body, any U.K. company or organisation or any British diplomatic mission overseas, we’ll give you a full refund, subject to conditions 1.1–1.2 below.